 - B. Statutory Authority.
-The statutory authority for this program is Ark.
-Code Ann. §16-98-301 et. seq. - C. Certification of Compliance.
-The program conforms to all applicable sentencing laws, including fines, fees, court costs, and probation assessments. - D. Description of Program's Use of Resources.
-The

-Attorney's Office, Public Defenders Office, the respective Judges and their staffs and provided employees of the Department of Corrections.
-The Department of Community Correction provides a counselor and probation officer in conformity with Arkansas law.
+The statutory authority for this program is by Ark.
+Code Ann. §16-98-301 et.seq. - C. Certification of Compliance.
+The program conforms to all applicable sentencing laws, including fines, fees, court costs and probation assessments. - D. Description of Program's Use of Resources.
+The administration of the Drug Court is a team effort involving the Prosecuting Attorney's Office, Public Defenders Office, the respective Judges, and their staff's and provided employees of the Department of Corrections.
+The Department of Community Correction provides a counselor and a probation officer in conformity with Arkansas law.

 E. Sources of Funding.
-The programs are funded by the Department of Community Correction.
+The Programs are funded by the Department of Community Correction.